Meltwater secures $60M debt funding with Silicon Valley Bank, Vector Capital

-SAN FRANCISCO, CA--(Marketwired - February 07, 2017) - Meltwater, a global leader in media intelligence solutions, today announced it has closed a $60M debt funding round with Silicon Valley Bank, and Vector Capital in order to ramp up strategic acquisitions.
+HONG KONG, CHINA--(Marketwired - February 09, 2017) - Meltwater, a global leader in media intelligence solutions, today announced it has closed a $60M debt funding round with Silicon Valley Bank and Vector Capital in order to ramp up strategic acquisitions.

 The announcement comes as Meltwater is seeing significant organic growth across all markets.
 Founder and Chief Executive Officer (CEO) Jorn Lyseggen recognizes the opportunity for a number of acquisitions in various markets moving forward that will fuel both organic and inorganic growth.